okeefem3/firebase-workshop-web/README.md

 * Initialize a firebase project https://console.firebase.google.com/
 * Copy and paste the Firebase web config key/value pairs into the object defined in ./src/config/firebase.config.ts
 * Initialize the firebase app in the app.module.ts file
-* Setup Firebase CLI (We will use this later to deploy to hosting and cloud functions)
+* Setup Firebase CLI if you have not already (We will use this later to deploy to hosting and cloud functions)
     1. Install Node LTS https://nodejs.org/en/
     2. Open a terminal on your machine and run `npm install -g firebase-tools`
     3. run `firebase login` and login with the SAME account that you used to create your Firebase project